bbc/logtracer/README.md

 ```
 If the `post_spans_to_stackdriver_api` argument to the `Tracer` instance is `True`, and GCP Credentials are not found, an exception will be raised.

-If you deploying to a Kubernetes container, then GCP credentials should be retrieved automatically.
+If you are deploying a an image onto a Kubernetes cluster, then GCP credentials should be retrieved automatically, *unless you have set up another service account to be used*.
+If you have configured another service account then make sure to add the relevant roles to the service account.

 ## Purpose